While you probably won’t be asked to share your personal mission statement, it may help you get clear on some decisions.

 In addition to helping you make decisions (and giving you hope on a bad day), personal mission statements are useful throughout all stages of your job search:

-You can easily rework your personal mission statement into a compelling resume summary when applying for a job.
+You can easily rework your personal mission statement into a compelling resume introduction when applying for a job.

-Here’s an example of a personal mission statement:
+This is an example of a resume summary integrating a personal statement:

 The job applicant turns their personal mission statement into an engaging resume introduction by adding their concrete qualifications (education and certification) and including details relevant to the specific job posting, such as the organization’s name and mission.